MicrosoftDocs/fabric-docs/docs/data-factory/slowly-changing-dimension-type-two.md

 ![Aggregate a count column by using the Hash column from the Dimension table](/docs/data-factory/media/slowly-changing-dimension-type-two/aggregate-count-by-hash-dimension.png)

-### Comparing the snapshot of your table against the Dimension table
+### New records

+>[!NOTE]
+>Comparing the source table against the dimension table will fundamentally gives you what new records need to be added to the dimension table.

 Using your query with the Source table, go to the Home tab in the ribbon and select the option to Merge queries as new inside the Combine group.
 Rename this query to be Compare.
 Within the Merge dialog, make sure to pick the Dimension table in the "Right table for merge" dropdown and select the Hash columns from both tables while leaving the default Join kind of Left outer.